JoeTAMatthews/joetamatthews/README.md

 # I'm a Full Stack Developer

 I love to learn new technologies.
-Using the tools & languages I have learned, I attempt to solve business problems.
+Using the tools & languages I have learned, I aim to solve business problems when creating new projects.

 ## I'm currently working on
 - Plugin E-Commerce [Website](https://www.jtm-network.com) [Project](https://github.com/JTM-Network/minecraft-service)